RIAJUNEJA/Resume/index.md

 ### Great British Bake off ,
 ### Exploring COVID-19 Data
-> DSC 10
+> DSC 10 - Principles of Data Science

 ### Data Analysis Project: San Diego Police Stop Data
-> DSC 96
+> DSC 96 - Workshop in Data Science

 ### Text Processing Project
-> DSC 96
+> DSC 96 - Workshop in Data Science

 ### Audio Project
-> DSC 96
+> DSC 96 - Workshop in Data Science

 ### Sleep Analysis Project
-> DSC 96
+> DSC 96 - Workshop in Data Science

 ## Java

-I have done 16+ other basic projects in Java for my CSE 11 and 12.
+I have done 16+ other basic projects in Java for my CSE 11 **(Programming and Computational Problem-Solving: Accelerated Pace)** and 12 **(Data Structures and Object-Oriented Design)**.

 ## C

-I have done 4 projects in C in my CSE 30 course
+I have done 4 projects in C in my CSE 30 course **(Computer Organization and Systems Programming)**.

 ## ARM

-I have done 4 projects in Assembly/ARM in my CSE 30 course
+I have done 4 projects in Assembly/ARM in my CSE 30 course **(Computer Organization and Systems Programming)**.

+## Github

+Additionally, I have done 8 projects on GitHub in my CSE 15L course **(Software Tools and Techniques Laboratory)**.

 ## Certifications <a id="certfifications"></a>